tadams42/sokoenginepy/docs/tutorial.rst

 And board is solved only when matching Sokoban+ ids are paired.

-The last thing that `.HashedBoardState` does is Zobrist hashing of board.
+The last thing that `.HashedBoardManager` does is Zobrist hashing of board.
 This is mainly useful for implementing game solvers.

-When initialized, `.HashedBoardState` hashes board using positions and IDs of boxes and produces 64b integer hash.
+When initialized, `.HashedBoardManager` hashes board using positions and IDs of boxes and produces 64b integer hash.
 After that, whenever position changes, this hash is updated.
 The ``Zobrist`` part means hashing is deterministic which then means that undoing box move will return hash value to